About Us

 The Council of European Grandmothers has made me realise that there are no borders, that all people are one and at the same time all are different.
 Love is the key to creating a more humane society and women have a very important role to play.

-MADELEINE SÖDERSTRÖM (*1963) SWEDEN
+Delegate from SWEDEN - MADELEINE SÖDERSTRÖM (*1963)

-MARYANNE GOSLING (*1951) REPUBLIC OF IRELAND
+MARYANNE GOSLING (*1951) Delegate REPUBLIC OF IRELAND

 MaryAnne Gosling lives in Dundalk, Ireland, a border town of some 35,000+ inhabitants halfway between Dublin and Belfast.
 Her life has been guided through a series of synchronicities which have led her to explore many different strands of healing traditions.
 Her intuitive knowing says that long before a physical illness occurs, an energy shift manifests firstly, in the spiritual, the mental and the emotional bodies.
 This then becomes manifest as a dis-ease condition in the physical body.